zkh224/Zahra-Khan-archives/content/posts/Learning_Journal5.md

 date: 2020-09-20T00:00:00-04:00
 draft: false
 ---
-My learning report for the fourth week of ICT 302 Content Management class:
+My learning report for the fifth week of ICT 302 Content Management class:

 **I can identify and define key concepts in (web) content management.**